josrojas/Project/data/About.md

-#About Dataset
+# About Dataset
 Let us breakdown each column in our dataset:

-sex: This column represents the gender of the individuals (female (0) - male (1)).
+sex: This column represents the gender of the individuals (binary: 0 for female - 1 for male).

 age: This column represents the age of the individuals in the dataset.
 Age is a crucial factor in assessing the risk of coronary heart disease.

 education: This column represents the level of education of the individuals.
 It could be coded using categorical values indicating different levels of education attainment.

-smokingStatus: This column likely represents the smoking status of the individuals, indicating whether they are smokers(yes), non-smokers(no).
+smokingStatus: This column likely represents the smoking status of the individuals, indicating whether they are smokers (1), non-smokers(0).

 cigsPerDay: If an individual is a smoker, this column represents the number of cigarettes smoked per day.